 - With some advance planning, Phoenix is a great place to travel on a budget.
 We flew into Mesa airport, which is about 35 minutes from downtown Phoenix and home to smaller (cheaper) airlines.
 We did pay an arm and a leg for our rental car because, like everything else, we booked last minute.
 As a smaller airport, stock is limited to begin with so keep that in mind when planning your Arizona travel.

 I hope our little Arizona itinerary is helpful to you in planning a girls trip to Phoenix.
-Be sure to pin this Phoenix girls weekend travel guide on Pinterest.
+Be sure to pin this Phoenix girls weekend travel guide and follow me over on Pinterest.
 Thanks for reading!